Insulin Absorption: Factors, Best Sites, and Ways to Improve

 If you need to take insulin with you and the weather is too hot, pack it in an insulated insulin carry bag or cooler

-Could you make sure to always look over your insulin injections before taking them?
+Please always look over your insulin injections before taking them.
 You should never use insulin injections if any of the following is true: